When exploring concepts associated with the Anthropology of Space and Architecture, how do you differentiate between the following categories

 “Comprising the dwellings and all other buildings of the people.
 Related to their environmental contexts and available resources they are customarily owner- or community-built, utilising traditional technologies.
 All forms of vernacular architecture are built to meet specific needs, accommodating the values, economies and ways of life of the cultures that produce them”.

 Frank Lloyd Wright described vernacular architecture as

-“Folk building growing in response to actual needs, fitted into environment by people who knew no better than to fit them with native feeling”.
+“Folk building growing in response to actual needs, fitted into environment by people who knew no better than native feeling”.

 In his publication Dwellings (1997), Oliver further insists “if it is built by architects, the ones that consciously design a building; the complication, theories and process of today’s modern structures indicate that architecture can no longer be called vernacular”.